-12.2 The PRA requires amended posters and stickers which refer to the new deposit protection limit to be displayed in branches and on websites as soon as practicable and in any event from 1 September 2015.
-Until such time, the PRA expects firms to continue to display the existing posters and stickers (that were prescribed under the Compensation sourcebook in the PRA Handbook or in the form previously set out in Annex 2 of the Depositor Protection Part).
+12.2A Annex 2 of the Depositor Protection Part requires amended posters and stickers which refer to the new £85,000 deposit protection limit to be displayed in branches and on websites as soon as practicable after 30 January 2017 and in any event on or before 30 June 2017.
+Until such time, the PRA expects firms to continue to display the existing posters and stickers (referring to £75,000 in the form set out in Annex 2 of the Depositor Protection Part).